Features of different pollutants in water/wastewater

 This structural difference directly causes them to behave differently in water.

-Ammonia Or Ammonium: Water Solubility Explained
+Ammonia vs Ammonium: Water Solubility Explained

-WhileNH₄⁺ is in an ionic state and is more stable in water.
-It easily combines with other anions in water to form various ammonium salts.
+In contrast, NH₄⁺ is in an ionic state and is therefore more stable.
+As a result, it easily combines with other anions in water to form various ammonium salts.

 Primary Transformation Equation